Enquire now

 An individual who has lost more than eight percent of kidney function is recommended to opt for dialysis.
 These days because of unhealthy lifestyles and hectic work schedules, the number of chronic kidney diseases is increasing at a rapid rate.

 In this blog, we will include a comprehensive discussion on kidney dialysis and everything that you must know about the procedure.
 Please note that the information you will read below is entirely research-based and we don’t appreciate overlooking the doctor’s consultation in any way.
-If you suspect signs of kidney conditions, you can book your appointment with The Calcutta Medical Research Institute, one of the best multispeciality hospitals in Kolkata.
+If you suspect signs of kidney conditions, you can book your appointment with a nephrologist specialist in Kolkata at The Calcutta Medical Research Institute, one of the best multispeciality hospitals in Kolkata.
 The healthcare professionals will ensure proper diagnosing and offering treatment that’s suitable for you.

 What is Dialysis?